Now Reading

 • Get a shower enclosure that shares space with a tub and has a steam generator too.
 Now, enjoy the luxe ambiance of your very own steam room.
 Soak in the tub or relax under the shower as your mood takes you.

-• A round shower brings in the glamour element in the bathroom.
+• A round shower brings in the glamour element of the bathroom.
 This with a tub in the same bathroom space takes the style quotient up by notches.

 Making the Final Call

-Before taking the big step, delve into the intricacies of both the fixtures, the cost factor, your lifestyle and then make the decision.
-Careful planning at this stage will go a long way in enjoying your investment in the future.
+Before taking the big step, delve into the intricacies of both the fixtures, the cost factor, and your lifestyle, and then make the decision.
+Careful planning at this stage will go a long way in enjoying your bathroom remodeling investment in the future.